Center Line, Michigan: Politics

-The mayor of Center Line is Robert Binson.
+The mayor of Center Line is Bob Binson.

-Center Line is within Michigan's 9th Congressional District and Andy Levin is the congressional representative.
-Center Line is within Michigan's 9th State Senate District and Steven M. Bieda serves as the Michigan State Senator.
-Center Line is within Michigan's 28th State House District and is represented by Lori Stone.
+Center Line is within Michigan's 10th Congressional District and Republican John James is the congressional representative.
+Center Line is within Michigan's 10th Senate District and Democrat Paul Wojno is the senator.
+Center Line is within Michigan's 14th House of Representatives District and is represented by Democrat Donavan McKinney.

 Center Line voters lean towards the Democratic Party.
-In 2014 midterm elections, 63.7% of voters chose Gary Peters (D) over 27.8% for Terri Lynn Land (R).
+In the 2014 midterm elections, 63.7% of voters chose Gary Peters (D) over 27.8% for Terri Lynn Land (R).
 Statewide results were 55% for Peters and 41% for Land.
 In a closer race, 56.4% chose Mark Schauer (D) over 39.1% for Rick Snyder (R).
 Statewide results were 47% for Schauer and 51% for Snyder.

 Education

 Most Center Line residents are zoned to schools in Center Line Public Schools, including Center Line High School.
 A small portion of the city is in Van Dyke Public Schools, served by Lincoln High School.

-St. Clement Catholic School was in Center Line.
+St. Clement Catholic School, of the Roman Catholic Archdiocese of Detroit, was in Center Line.
 It was established in 1857.
 It had 110 students in the 2009-2010 year, and then 12 teachers and 89 students in its final year, 2010-2011.
 The parish decided to close the school as a parish takes a greater share of the costs if the number of students is under 100.

 The archdiocese operated St. Clement High School in Center Line.
 It closed in 2005.
 Macomb Christian Schools (MCS) occupied the old St. Clement High School building from 2017 until 2019, when MCS shutdown.